 Magnetic bead suspensions will eventually sediment and aggregate over time.
 If non-homogeneous biomagnetic separation conditions are used, studies show that the likelihood of irreversible aggregation occurring is very high.
-Unfortunately, when this happens, lot consistency, lot quality and lot functionality are all compromised.
+Unfortunately, when this happens, the consistency, quality and functionality of the lot are all compromised.
 There are several steps during the preparation of magnetic beads for diagnostic kits where irreversible aggregation can become a problem unless resuspension techniques are used that guarantee gentle disaggregation.

 As we have explained in previous posts, magnetic beads can aggregate due to different reasons, bringing problems to the processes they are used for.
 If you want to learn more about breaking up irreversible magnetic bead aggregates, with techniques such as the sonication method, keep reading!

 Irreversible aggregation is one of the main concerns when functionalizing magnetic beads for use in diagnostic and biotech applications.
 The presence of aggregates can cause high variability in the functionality of the magnetic beads and large inconsistencies.
 Irreversible aggregation causes serious problems when one tries to resuspend the particles after the processing, coupling and washing steps.
 Because of this, as we have explained in previous posts, one of the best ways to solve this issue is using the sonication method.

 Today we'll learn more about breaking up irreversible magnetic bead aggregates with different methods such as the sonication method, are you ready?

 Bioreactors are an advanced phase of any production process, as small scale production has been left behind and scale up is being developed.
 Increasing the working and production volume brings many benefits to the process, but it is also more difficult to work with larger volumes, including when we work with magnetic beads.